 Our experienced attorneys have worked as co-counsel on many successful lawsuits against third parties for work-related injuries:

 - Labor 240 Claims — In scaffolding accidents or other construction accidents involving falls from heights, New York's special Section 240 and 241 labor laws allow construction workers to sue the owner of the property for monetary damages.

 - Premises liability — Property owners may be liable for other on-the-job accidents, such as a delivery person injured in a slip-and-fall accident caused by a hidden hazard or code violation.

 - Subcontractor negligence — If another company working at the same job site caused your accident (falling objects, tripping hazard, cave-in, explosion, etc.), you can sue for damages.

 - Product liability — Employees may have a lawsuit against manufacturers of defective products, including dangerous machines, defective power tools or malfunctioning safety equipment.

-- Off-site vehicle accidents — Any worker traveling in a vehicle in a work-related capacity can sue another motorist who causes a motor vehicle accident.
+- Off-site vehicle accidents — Any worker traveling in a vehicle in a work-related capacity can sue another motorist who causes a motor vehicle crash.
 We have represented truck drivers, ambulance crews, heavy equipment operators and others injured in on-duty crashes.

 - Medical malpractice — If you suffered further harm because of negligent medical treatment for a work-related injury, the physician or hospital may be liable for malpractice.